Intermediate disorder limits for multi-layer semi-discrete directed polymers: Definitions and Proof of Main Results

 \subsection{1+1 dimensional white noise}

-In this section we will couple the semi-discrete partition from equation \eqref{eq:cZ_def} by constructing the Brownian motions via $k$-fold integrals of a 1+1 dimensional white noise environment (see \cite{janson97} for the background on these integrals).
-This coupling approach was first used in \cite{QuastelInPrep} to prove convergence of the single-line (i.e. $d=1$) semi-discrete polymer to the continuum random polymer; see also \cite{MSRInotes} for an expository version of this argument.
+In this section we will couple the semi-discrete partition function $Z_d^\beta$ to the continuum polymer $\cZ_d^\beta$.
+This is achieved by constructing the Brownian motions that define $Z_d^\beta$ from integrals of the white noise environment (see \cite{janson97} for the background on these integrals).
+This coupling approach is also used in \cite{MSRInotestwo} in the proof of convergence of the single-line (i.e. $d=1$) semi-discrete polymer to the continuum random polymer.

 \begin{defn} Define the map $\vp^{(N)}:(0,\infty)\times\bN\to(0,\infty)\times\bR$ by:

 and denote by $\bS^{(N)}$ the image of $(0,\infty)\times\bN$ through this map:

 See Figure \ref{fig:vp} for an illustration of this map.
 Also define the intervals